jvzonlab/OrganoidTracker/README.md

 Running the scripts
 -------------------

-AT the moment, there are two types of scripts in this folder.
-The older ones need to be run like this:
+You can always run a script using the Python command from an Anaconda terminal:

-    python <script_name>.py
+    python <path/to/script_name>.py

-They need to be run from this folder.
-You'll need to edit the scripts beforehand to correct the paths inside them.

-Newer scripts (they have a name starting with `autotrack`) are easier to run.
-You can run them from any folder, and they don't need to be edited beforehand.
-However, you need to add this folder (the folder where this README file is stored) to the system PATH first.
-After you have done that, on Unix systems (Mac/Linux) you can run the scripts like this:

-    <script_name>.py

-For Windows, I created `.bat` files.
-As a result, you can run the scripts simply by running:

-    <script_name>.bat

-(You can even leave out the `.bat` extension if you want.)
-The first time you run any script, it will ask for some parameters, which are then saved to a configuration file.
+Or, if you are fine with using your default Python 3 installation of your system, you can run the script as follows:

+    <path/to/script_name>.py

+On Windows, replace ".py" by ".bat" or simply leave out the extension altogether: (".bat" is one of the default file extensions).
+If you don't want to always type out the complete path to the script, then you need to add the Autotrack folder to your system's PATH.

-See the [manuals] folder for the actual documentation of the scripts.
+The documentation of the scripts is found on the first few lines.
+See also the [manuals] folder for some additional documentation.

 [manuals]: manuals/MAIN.md